1. Step One - Submit an Adoption Application and Supporting Information:

 What if it doesn't work out?

 In the event that the Adopter, or the Trust, terminate during the trial period, the dog is to be returned into the care of their foster carer and the adoption fee is refunded to the Applicant in full.
-Unless there are travel charged incurred by the rescue.
-These will be deducted from the adoption fee, any surplus returned to you.
+Unless there are travel charges or veterinary expenses to deduct (see adoption agreement for more details).
 All items supplied with the dog must be returned.

 Please let us know if things aren't working out.
 We can provide contact details of a trainer for you to engage, or organize to have the dog taken back into care.